Alexandria VA DUI Lawyer

 The Definition Of Motor Vehicle According The Virginia Law

 You must let your Virginia DUI attorney know the type of vehicle being driven.
-It is important to note that not just standard cars like sedans and trucks are considered under Virginia’s 18.2-266 law.
+Lawyers must note that not just standard cars like sedans and trucks are considered under Virginia’s 18.2-266 law on reckless driving.

-The law states that anything with an engine is a motor vehicle, which means a dirt bike, ATVs, and even mopeds are all considered motorized vehicles, and the rule applies the same to all of them.
+The law states that anything with an engine is a motor vehicle, which means dirt bikes, ATVs, and even mopeds are all considered motorized vehicles, and the rule applies the same to reckless driving on all of them.
 Therefore, there is no way to circumvent the laws governing how state roadways should be used when driving smaller vehicles.

 Virginia Section DUI Law